Start with the Beginner Homestead Starter Checklist.

 The goal is not to build a giant gear wall.
 The goal is to help normal people find the few things that genuinely support a steadier life.

 Some recommendations on this page may use affiliate links.
-If that happens, it does not change what you pay, and we only include products that are genuinely useful in context.
+If that happens, it does not change what you pay.
+We keep these recommendations narrow on purpose and only include products that make the work clearer, easier, or less wasteful in context.
 Read the disclosure

 Good first move